 JNU (Centre for Chinese and Southeast Asian Studies – CC&SEAS)

-They offer a one-year part-time certificate of proficiency (COP) and diploma of proficiency (DOP) in Bahasa Indonesia language in Delhi.
+They offer a one-year part-time certificate of proficiency (COP) and diploma of proficiency (DOP) in Bahasa Indonesia in Delhi.

 For the diploma of proficiency (DOP), the candidate must have also obtained the certificate of proficiency course in Bahasa Indonesia.